felixdorn/nest/README.md

 > The compiler doesn't make a difference if you write `a` or `an` so `for a hour` still represents `1 hour` even though it is grammatically incorrect.

 You can **not** do math and write things such as `for 5 + 2 minutes`.

-### Implicit Time Quantification

-There is no more implicit time quantification thanks to the 24-hour format as a (sensible) default.